Burnley v Brentford: Who makes your Clarets team?

 It's up to you how to approach it - you could go for the team you WANT the boss to pick or the one you THINK he will.

-Either way, it's time to choose your Clarets team to face Brentford
+Either way, it's time to choose your Bees team to face Burnley